Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Seek urgent emergency care if:

-• A seizure lasts more than 5 minutes
+• A seizure lasts more than five minutes

-• Repeated seizures occur without full recovery
+• Repeated seizures occur without full recovery between episodes

-• There is a head injury
+• The seizure occurs after a head injury

-• There is a fever or neck stiffness
+• There is fever or neck stiffness

 • There is persistent weakness after the event

-• There is a breathing difficulty
+• There is difficulty breathing

-• There is severe confusion
+• There is severe or prolonged confusion

 • It is the first seizure in an elderly patient